 In addition to his multi-disciplinary technical depth, Chandrakant has held a breadth of management and leadership roles, and has extensive experience in communicating with customers, investors, analysts and media.
 He recently managed HP Laboratories - HPâ€™s central research division - where he led the delivery of innovations in storage, networking, print engines, and software platforms.
 Earlier, Chandrakant was amongst the first to foresee the need to reduce energy consumption in data centers.
 He subsequently founded the Smart Data Center research program at HP Laboratories.
 His mantraâ€”â€œdata center is the computerâ€?â€”led to the design of an â€˜operating systemâ€™ for IT infrastructures, and his visionâ€”to reduce energy consumption through need-based dynamic provisioning of IT, power, coolingâ€”has led to a rich portfolio of patents, publications, and products.
 Later, he charted new directions for the industry in the application of IT to manage Internet-connected physical systems (also known as â€œcyber physical systemsâ€?).

 A strong advocate of fundamental training in science and engineering, Chandrakant has been an adjunct faculty member at Chabot College, the University of California (U.C.)
 Berkeley Extension, Santa Clara University, and San Jose State University.
-A Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the American Society of Mechanical Engineers (ASME), he has been granted more than 142 patents and has authored more than 150 papers.
+A Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the American Society of Mechanical Engineers (ASME), he has been granted 135 patents and has authored more than 150 papers.
 He serves on the board of Mphasis Company in India, and on the Electrical Engineering and Computer Science (EECS) Industrial Advisory Board at U.C.
 Berkeley.
 Chandrakant holds a Bachelor of Science in Mechanical Engineering from U.C.
 Berkeley and a Master of Science in Mechanical Engineering from San Jose State University, and is registered as a professional mechanical engineer in the state of California.
 In 2014, Chandrakant was elected to the Silicon Valley Engineering Hall of Fame.

 Chandrakant has published more than 150 papers.